epfl-si/PhDperf/README.md

 How about launching the app locally ?

+- Build the docker images:
+`docker compose -f ./docker/docker-compose.yml build    `
-First launch the Zeebe server with:
+- Launch the Zeebe server with:
-`cd docker && docker-compose up zeebe_node_0 zeebe_node_1 zeebe_node_2`.
+`docker compose -f ./docker/docker-compose.yml up zeebe_node_0 zeebe_node_1 zeebe_node_2`
-Once Zeebe is running (`watch zbctl status --insecure --port 26501`, deploy the bpmn on it, if needed, with:
+- Once Zeebe is running (`watch zbctl status --insecure --port 26501`, you can deploy the bpmn on it.
+  If you want the default one, use:
-`./zx.mjs deploy-bpmn`
+`./phd.mjs deploy-bpmn`
-Now prepare the first start the meteor app:
+- Now prepare the first start the meteor app:
 `cd apps/fillForm`
 `cp .env.sample .env` and start editing the .env `meteor npm i`
-`meteor start --settings settings.json`
+`meteor --settings settings.json`
-Then, use your browser on `http://localhost:3000/`
+- Then, use your browser on `http://localhost:3000/`